mcbeachgaming/Beach-Atlas-Config/README.md

 **How to use**
 Download the zip from here, extract to a location, then open the dist folder and run the Beach_Atlas_Config.jar  If you already specified ports/ip addresses this CURRENTLY replaces that with the ip and ports listed on the app.
 This is a feature to be added later.

-Special thanks to Gaxon for his help with testing.